dotswg/dots-requirements/draft-ietf-dots-requirements.md

   probability of signal delivery even under the severely constrained network conditions imposed by the attack traffic.
-The protocol SHOULD be resilient--- that is, continue operating despite message loss and out-of-order or redundant delivery, and without depending on transport retransmission---as opposed to reliable, as the additional round-trips incurred by reliable transmission will decrease beacon delivery likelihood over congested links.
+The protocol SHOULD be resilient--- that is, continue operating despite message loss and out-of-order or redundant heartbeat delivery.

 G-004
-: Bidirectionality: To support peer health detection, to maintain an open signal channel, and to increase the probability of beacon delivery during attack, the signal channel MUST be bidirectional, with client and server transmitting beacons to each other at regular intervals, regardless of any client request for mitigation.
+: Bidirectionality: To support peer health detection, to maintain an open signal channel, and to increase the probability of heartbeat delivery during attack, the signal channel MUST be bidirectional, with client and server transmitting heartbeats to each other at regular intervals, regardless of any client request for mitigation.

-G-004
-: Limited Message Size: To avoid message fragmentation and the consequently decreased probability of message delivery, signaling protocol message size MUST be kept under signaling path Maximum Transmission Unit (MTU), including the byte overhead of any encapsulation, transport headers, and transport- or message-level security.

 G-005
+: Sub-MTU Message Size: To avoid message fragmentation and the consequently decreased probability of message delivery, signaling protocol message size MUST be kept under signaling path Maximum Transmission Unit (MTU), including the byte overhead of any encapsulation, transport headers, and transport- or message-level security.

+G-006
 : Message Integrity: DOTS protocols MUST take steps to protect the confidentiality, integrity and authenticity of messages sent between client and server.
 While specific transport- and message-level security options are